 “This group has become very cohesive as they navigate through grief together.
 It is an honor to facilitate this weekly group,” says Rebecca O’Dowd, the group’s facilitator.

-Herren Project’s Grief Support Group meets on Tuesdays at 8pm and anyone can join from any internet-capable device.
+Herren Project’s Grief Support Group meets on Tuesdays and Wednesdays at 8pm and anyone can join from any internet-capable device.
 People have the option to share or simply listen.

 How To Make A Difference

 If you’re looking to participate in International Overdose Awareness Day, there are a lot of ways you can make a difference. • Hold a candlelight vigil in honor of those who have passed • Reach out to anyone you know who may be having a difficult time • Educate others on what to do if someone overdoses • Start conversations about drug overdoses and the stigma behind them • Support organizations that work to treat and prevent the disease of addiction.

 An overdose can happen at any time, anywhere, so it’s best to be prepared.